 So as much as we may want our beard to project a certain level of masculinity, authority, and experience, sometimes that may come off as too much of a good thing.
 If you’re feeling like you’re not quite ready to go into full-on “Daddy” (or is that “Grandpappy”?) mode, Just For Men offers a product that not only cleans and rejuvenates, it also washes in color to maintain a youthful glow.
-Combine with Just For Men’s Grey-Reducing Shampoo or Anti-Dandruff Shampoo to be sure the carpet matches the drapes, as it were.
+Combine with Just For Men’s Grey-Reducing Shampoo or Anti-Dandruff

 And now that you’ve adequately sanitized your beard, it’s time to take a trip into the world of beard conditioners.
 ‘Cause you have to maintain that newly cleaned sheen.

 - 10 Best Beard Conditioners for Men in 2020